-This documentation must be submitted to the Student Accounts Office, Box 6922, Radford, VA 24142.
+This documentation must be submitted to the Office of the Bursar, Box 6922, Radford, VA 24142.
 Documentation may also be submitted by fax to (540) 831-5501 or as an email attachment to firstname.lastname@example.org.
-The Student Accounts Office will then notify the Registrar's Office.
+The Office of the Bursar will then notify the Registrar's Office.

 APPLICATION PROCEDURES FOR POST 9/11 GI BILL (CHAPTER 33) BENEFITS